Hiring managers may spend less than a minute looking at your resume, so you want to make sure that it’s organized in a way that’s appealing to them.

 - Career change: Highlight your transferable accomplishments and skills

 If you haven’t updated your resume in the past year, dust it off and update it so that you’re ready when the perfect job opportunity comes along.
-Here are 9 secrets to resume success in 2018!
+Here are 9 secrets to resume success!